efagioli01/Professional-Readme-generator/READMEOUT.md

 ## Useage

-the use is to let a user quickly generate a README file
+The use of this project is for a user to be able to quickly generate a readme file for their repository

 ## Credits